-December 2020.
+The value of the group's land-based and modular rigs is material to the financial statements and constitute a major part of the carrying values of property plant and equipment of \$ 343.6 million as at 31 December 2021.
 Due to the general downturn in the industry, management has assessed the carrying values for impairment.
-Managements assessed and compared the sum of the undiscounted cash flows that each rig is expected to generate, including any estimated disposal proceeds to the carrying values.
-Where the undiscounted cash flows for a rig was less than its carrying value, management adjusted the carrying value, by recording an impairment, to its estimated recoverable value.
+Managements assessed and compared the sum of the undiscounted cash flows that the asset is expected to generate, including any estimated disposal undiscounted cash flows for a rig was less than it's carrying value, management adjusted the carrying value, by recording an impairment, to its estimated recoverable value.
+An additional impairment assessment has been made for idle rigs.